hugoledoux/startin/README.md

 I also made Python bindings, called "startinpy": [https://github.com/hugoledoux/startinpy/](https://github.com/hugoledoux/startinpy/).

-There are a few more functions (eg reading GeoTIFF, LAZ), the docs is better, and it all input/output are NumPy arrays.
+There are a few more functions (eg reading GeoTIFF, LAZ can be read easily), the docs is better, and it all input/output are NumPy arrays.

 # Web-demo with WebAssembly